DataCloud-project/SIM-PIPE/controller/README.md

 pico .env
 ```-->

 #### Step 3.
-Configure the environment settings in the Docker Compose file
+Configure the environment settings

-The [docker-compose.yaml](https://github.com/DataCloud-project/SIM-PIPE/blob/main/docker-compose.yaml) file contains environment settings that must be updated, such as the IP address of the host running the SIM-PIPE tool and the IP address of the host running the SIM-PIPE Sandbox.
+The [docker-compose.yaml](https://github.com/DataCloud-project/SIM-PIPE/blob/main/docker-compose.yaml) refers to environment settings that must be updated, such as the IP address of the host running the SIM-PIPE tool and the IP address of the host running the SIM-PIPE Sandbox.
+These settings are set in the [.env](https://github.com/DataCloud-project/SIM-PIPE/blob/main/.env) file.

 * `REMOTE_SCHEMA_URL`: URL to the host running the SIM-PIPE tool.
-Default value is `http://10.218.149.206:9000`.
+Default value is `http://192.168.1.6:9000`.
 * `SANDBOX_IP`: IP address of the sandbox VM.
 Default value is `'192.168.56.1'`.
 * `CONTAINER_TIME_LIMIT`: Number of seconds to wait before sending STOP signal to running container.
 Default value is `20` seconds.
 * `CONTAINER_STOP_TIMEOUT`: Number of seconds to wait after sending STOP signal to running container.
 Default value is `5` seconds.